itay1313/frontenddogma.com/README.md

 For the moment, please help yourself and [explore this repository](https://github.com/j9t/frontenddogma.com).

+ℹ You can try the unofficial [front matter generator](https://hell.meiert.org/aux/generate-front-matter/) to create and then propose posts to be featured on Frontend Dogma.

 ## Technical Setup

 Frontend Dogma is based on [Eleventy](https://www.11ty.dev/).
 Please see [the Eleventy documentation](https://www.11ty.dev/docs/) for details.